-To prove Proposition \ref{lem2}, we use the same type of arguments as in \cite{roy} (for the proof of Theorem 2.4).
-In \cite{roy}, the authors compute the joint Laplace transform of (a passage time of a Lévy process, overshoot) as solution of an integral equation. \\ \begin{preuve} of Proposition \ref{lem2}. \\ We split the probability $\pr(\tau_x \leq h, N_h=1)$ into three parts according to the relative position of $\tau_x$ and $T_1,$ the first jump time of the Poisson process $N ~:$
+To prove (\ref{lem2}), we use the same type of arguments as in \cite {roy} (for the proof of Theorem 2.4).
+We split the probability $\pr(\tau_x \leq h, N_h=1)$ into three parts according to the relative positions of $\tau_x$ and $T_1,$ the first jump time of the Poisson process $N$: